 5. Enrolment information sent

-We'll provide successful applicants with a pack of Keeping Warm activities.
-These aren't compulsory, but will be useful if you're new to teaching.
-Other than this, we don't expect you to do anything before we open the Virtual Learning Environment to you (one week before the scheduled course start date), but any reading around education or teaching and any involvement with schools will be beneficial.
+We'll provide successful applicants with access to our Flying Start online space.
+The content within this and short activities aren't compulsory but will be useful if you're new to teaching.
+Other than this, we don't expect you to do anything before we open the Virtual Learning Environment to you (one to two weeks before the scheduled course start date), but any reading around education or teaching and any involvement with schools will be beneficial.

 Make sure you have a computer that's rated for multimedia use (typically with a minimum speed of 1GHz and a minimum memory of 256Mb, but the faster and with the greatest memory, the better).
 As all the tuition is web-based, you should also ensure that you have satisfactory internet connection.